-Mexican salsa recipe made with chopped fresh tomatoes, jalapeno and serano chili peppers, red onion, cilantro, and lime.
+Mexican salsa recipe made with chopped fresh tomatoes, jalapeno or serano chiles, red onion, cilantro, and lime.
 Also called Pico de Gallo or Salsa Fresca.

 - 2-3 medium sized fresh tomatoes (from 1 lb to 1 1/2 lb), stems removed, finely diced

 - 1/2 red onion, finely diced

 - 2 serrano chiles or 1 jalapeño chile (stems, ribs, seeds removed), finely diced

 - 1/2 cup chopped cilantro

 - Optional: oregano and or cumin to taste

 1 Start with chopping up 2 medium sized fresh tomatoes.
 Prepare the chilies.
 Be very careful while handling these hot peppers.
 If you can, avoid touching them with your hands.
 Use a fork to cut up the chilies over a small plate, or use a paper towel to protect your hands.
 Wash your hands thoroughly with soap and hot water after handling and avoid touching your eyes for several hours.
 Set aside some of the seeds from the peppers.
 If the salsa isn't hot enough, you can add a few for heat.

 2 Combine all of the ingredients in a medium sized bowl.
 Taste.
 If the chilies make the salsa too hot, add some more chopped tomato.
 If not hot enough, carefully add a few of the seeds from the chilies, or add some ground cumin.

 Let sit for an hour for the flavors to combine.